openfisca/openfisca-doc/openfisca-web-api/deprecated-api.md

 ## Hosting an API instance

 Once you've developed your application and want to decrease the rhythm of development, the safer and more scalable way to use the API is to [deploy your own instance](https://github.com/openfisca/openfisca-web-api/tree/master/production-config).

+## Architecture

+The web API supports different use-cases, from getting information on the available tax and benefit system to full-fledged simulation.
+Different [endpoints](#endpoints) support each of them.
+Each endpoint encodes its information in a [JSON object](#input-output-data).

 ## Endpoints